geeknik/my-awesome-stars/topics.md

 ## llm

+- [zai-org/GLM-4.5](https://github.com/zai-org/GLM-4.5) - GLM-4.5: An open-source large language model designed for intelligent agents by Z.ai
+- [withneural/neuralagent](https://github.com/withneural/neuralagent) - The AI Agent That Lives On Your Desktop And Uses It Like You Do!
+- [mozilla-ai/any-llm](https://github.com/mozilla-ai/any-llm) - Communicate with an LLM provider using a single interface
 - [bytedance/trae-agent](https://github.com/bytedance/trae-agent) - Trae Agent is an LLM-based agent for general purpose software engineering tasks.
 - [Ganador1/FenixAI_tradingBot](https://github.com/Ganador1/FenixAI_tradingBot) - Fenix Ai Trading Bot with crew ai and ollama
 - [mlabonne/llm-datasets](https://github.com/mlabonne/llm-datasets) - Curated list of datasets and tools for post-training.